Like other amino acids, L-arginine plays a role in building protein. The body can use the protein to help build muscle and rebuild tissue.

 - serious illness or death in children and infants

 - difficulty controlling blood pressure during surgery

 - increased risk of death after a heart attack

 - negative interaction with certain medications, including Viagra and blood pressure medications

 Although there are risks associated with L-arginine, most research indicates it is safe for people to take in small doses.
 The U.S. Food and Drug Administration (FDA) do not monitor the safety or effectiveness of supplements, so it is important to choose a reputable brand.

-As with any supplement or medication, a person should consult a doctor or dietician before taking L-arginine, as the risks may outweigh the potential benefits.
+Supplements are available to purchase online, but as with any supplement or medication, a person should consult a doctor or dietician before taking L-arginine, as the risks may outweigh the potential benefits.